Meningitis types, causes and treatments

 What is meningitis?

-Viral meningitis tends to be less severe and most people recover completely.
-Fungal meningitis is a rare form and generally occurs only in people with weakened immune systems.
+Meningitis can be causes by bacteria or a virus.
+Fungal meningitis is a rare form and usually only affects people with weakened immune systems.

 What causes meningitis?

 Bacterial meningitis is caused by any one of several bacteria.
-Neisseria meningitidis, or “meningococcus”, is common in young adults, and Streptococcus pneumoniae or “pneumococcus” is the most common form in adults.
+Neisseria meningitides (“meningococcus”) is common in young adults, and Streptococcus pneumoniae (“pneumococcus”) is the most common form in adults.
 Haemophilus influenza type b (Hib) was a common form in infants until the Hib vaccine was introduced for infants.
 Meningococcus and pneumococcus account for most of the bacterial meningitis cases in the UK.

-The bacteria can spread from person to person through coughing and sneezing.
+The meningitis bacteria can spread from person to person through coughing and sneezing.
 If you are around someone who has bacterial meningitis, seek medical advice to ask if you need to take steps so you don’t become infected.
-In many instances, bacterial meningitis develops when bacteria get into the bloodstream from the sinuses, ears or other part of the upper respiratory tract.
+In many instances, bacterial meningitis develops when bacteria get into the bloodstream from the sinuses, ears, or parts of the upper respiratory tract.
 The bacteria then travel through the bloodstream to the brain.

 Viral meningitis is more common than the bacterial form and generally, but not always, less serious.
 It can be triggered by a number of viruses, including several that can cause diarrhoea.
 People with viral meningitis are much less likely to have permanent brain damage after the infection resolves.
 Most will recover completely.